pmndrs/react-three-offscreen/README.md

 ## What's the big deal, workers existed before

 They did.
 But you could never just run your existing WebGL/Threejs app in it, it had to be rewritten.
-Pointerevent events don't work, controls don't, images, GLTF, etc. Worse, thanks to Safari you needed to maintain two forks of your app, one that runs in a worker and one that runs on the main thread as a fallback.
+Pointerevents events don't work, controls don't, images, textures, normals, GLTFs, etc. Worse, thanks to Safari you needed to maintain two forks of your app, one that runs in a worker and one that runs on the main thread as a fallback.

 This package tries to fix that!
 The goal is that your existing code will just work.
-It will forward DOM events to the worker, patch and shim basic document/window interfaces, shim threejs.
+It will forward DOM events to the worker, patch and shim threejs as well as basic document/window interfaces.
+It will automatically fall back to main thread if a browser doesn't support offscreen canvas.

 For better interop all non-passive events (click, contextmenu, dlbclick) will preventDefault, pointerdown will capture, pointerup will release capture.